sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 ## Debugging
 Here are some debugging tips.
 If you are still having trouble, ask a question on Piazza or see an instructor during office hours.

+* Different OSes might slightly change in the way they implement the systemcalls.
+As the Gradescope uses Ubuntu, make sure your code also works and covers all the requirements on Ubuntu.
+For this purpose, you can use [virtualbox](https://www.virtualbox.org/) to setup a virtual machine.

 * There are defined buffer size and queue length constants in the scaffolding code.
 Use them.
 If they are not defined in a particular file, you don't need them.
 If you are not using one of them, either you have hard-coded a value, which is bad style, or you are very likely doing something wrong.